 Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

-Guinea pigs can make great pets for adults and children, but a fair amount of work is required to keep them happy.
+Abyssinian guinea pigs can make great pets for adults and children, but a fair amount of work is required to keep them happy.

 Cavies might seem like low-maintenance pets, but that certainly isn’t the case as they need a lot of time, interaction, and care both daily and weekly.